JanVasko1/KM-Calendar_Reading/Libs/GUI/Information.md

 # Setup
 ### Installation
-1. Install [Python 3.11.2](https://www.python.org/downloads/release/python-3112/) - recomended or higher
+1. Install [Python 3.11.2](https://www.python.org/downloads/release/python-3112/) - recommended or higher
     - install it as "Run as Administrator"
-    - on pop-up page mark "Add Python 3.11.2 to PATH" and unmark "Instal launcher for all users" (if possible)
+    - on pop-up page mark "Add Python 3.11.2 to PATH" and un-mark "Instal launcher for all users" (if possible)
 2. Run **Installation_libs.ps1** code (reflect correct path to your python installation)
 3. Update **TimeSheets.bat** to reflect correct path to your python installation